aneto0/MARTe2/Docs/User/source/tutorial/intro.rst

 first application to extending the framework with custom components.

 The tutorial follows a progressive approach, where each section introduces new concepts through practical examples.
-A simple control problem (a water tank) is used as a common thread to illustrate how different MARTe2 components are assembled into working applications.
+A simple control problem (a mass-spring-damper) is used as a common thread to illustrate how different MARTe2 components are assembled into working applications.